openstack-archive/tripleo-repos/README.rst

 Also ensures yum-plugin-priorities is installed since the dlrn repos require that to work sanely.

+.. note:: The tool will remove any delorean* repos at the target location
+          to avoid conflicts with older repos.
+This means you must specify all of the repos you want to enable in one dlrn-repo call.

 Examples
 --------
 Install current master dlrn repo and the deps repo::